VertexByte/loc/README.md

 Loc is still not finished.

+Done so far:

+- Switch to Win32 File IO
+- Differentiate between files and directories.

 Here is a todo list.

-- Switch to Win32 File IO

 - Make directories as a valid input.

-- Differentiate between files and directories.

 - Implement an easy way to add a new programming language to program.